borntofrappe/fullstack-d3/README.md

     .y1(dimensions.histogram.height);
   ```

-  `x0` and `x1` are two fields included by the bin generator for each array, describing the start and end value (in this instance in terms of minimum temperature).
+  `x0` and `x1` are two fields included by the bin generator for each array for the start and end value (in this instance in terms of minimum temperature).

   As mentioned, the function is finally included in a `<path>` element above the scatterplot.